Just as the Earth emerges from a restful, slow, indulgent winter, our bodies re-awaken into Spring.

 A springtime diet will support:

 The Lymphatic System ~ This vascular system within our body runs parallel to our blood and supports its detoxification, role in immune health, and the movement and homeostasis of fluids.
 The lymphatic system is activated through movement, touch, and exercise.
-Often we are less physically active in the winter and the more stagnant lifestyle can stagnate our lymphatic system.
+Often we are less physically active in the winter.
+This more stagnant lifestyle can stagnate our lymphatic system.
 If we listen to spring’s calling, we often naturally want to get outside and be more active.
 This makes spring the perfect time to reactivate this system!
-Certain spring edibles also offer gentle support to our lymphatic system.
+Besides movement, certain spring edibles also offer gentle support to our lymphatic system.

-Our collection of 6 favorite springtime recipes highlight perennial plants that can be sustainably wildcrafted* or purchased from a farmers’ market, and enjoyed in winter.
+Our collection of 6 favorite springtime recipes highlight perennial plants that can be sustainably wildcrafted* or purchased from a farmers’ market.
 While availability varies depending on location, we hope to have included enough substitute plants for everyone to enjoy these recipes ~ no matter where you live!

 *Always be sure to ID plants properly - if you are unsure, it is best to NOT harvest and consume.
 Also, please refer to United Plant Savers to use ethical and sustainable wildcrafting practices.
 Never take more than you will use, and only harvest from a stand of abundantly growing plants.
 Leave the environment as you found it, meaning the eye can barely see that plants were harvested.